Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Checking Continuous Stochastic Logic

-The core of the model-checking algorithm lies in measuring all the paths satisfying the multiphase until formula $\phi$, which can be tackled by the following lemma.
-Before that, we would define the following four notions. \begin{enumerate} \item Let $\PP_\Phi\coloneqq\sum_{s\models\Phi} \op{s}{s} \otimes \id$ be the projector for some state formula $\Phi$, and $\P_\Phi=\PP_\Phi \otimes \PP_\Phi$. \item The transition generator function $Q_\Phi$ is given by the Hermitian operator $\HH\cdot\PP_\Phi$ and the finite set of linear operators $\LL_j\PP_\Phi$.
-Let $\M_\Phi$ be the governing matrix adapted for $Q_\Phi$.
-The transition generator function $Q_\Phi$ and the corresponding governing matrix $\M_\Phi$ keep the behaviors of the $\Phi$-states and absorb the other states. \item Recall in probability theory that for an exponentially distributed random variable with rate parameter $\kappa$, the \emph{cumulative distribution function} $CDF(t)$ is $1-\exp(\kappa t)$ that determines the probability of the random variable bounded from above by $t$.
-So the change in the probability for the random variable falling into a time interval $(a,b]$ is $CDF(b)-CDF(a)=\exp(\kappa a)-\exp(\kappa b)$.
-Correspondingly, the matrix exponential $\exp(\M t)$ is the state transition function that determines the change in the density operator representing ID in a quantum CTMC. \item Again, in probability theory, the \emph{probability density function} $PDF(t)$ is $\kappa \exp(\kappa t)$ that determines the change rate in the probability of the random variable, since $CDF(b)-CDF(a)=\int_a^b PDF(t) \ \dd\,t$.
+The transition generator function $Q_\Phi$ and the corresponding governing matrix $\M_\Phi$ keep the behaviors from the $\Phi$-states and absorb the other states. \item Recall in probability theory that for an exponentially distributed random variable with rate parameter $\kappa$, the \emph{cumulative distribution function} $\mathrm{CDF}(t)$ is $1-\exp(\kappa t)$ that determines the probability of the random variable bounded from above by $t$.
+So the change in the probability for the random variable falling into a time interval $(a,b]$ is $\mathrm{CDF}(b)-\mathrm{CDF}(a)=\exp(\kappa a)-\exp(\kappa b)$.
+Correspondingly, the matrix exponential $\exp(\M t)$ is the state transition function that determines the change in the density operator representing ID in a quantum CTMC. \item Again, in probability theory, the \emph{probability density function} $\mathrm{PDF}(t)$ is $\kappa \exp(\kappa t)$ that determines the change rate in the probability of the random variable, since $\mathrm{CDF}(b)-\mathrm{CDF}(a)=\int_a^b \mathrm{PDF}(t) \ d t$.
 Correspondingly, $\M \cdot \exp(\M t)$ determines the change rate in the density operator. \end{enumerate} They are powerful tools to develop the algorithm for checking the CSL formula over quantum CTMCs, together with definite integrals as those for classical CTMCs in~\cite{XZJ+16}.

 \begin{lem} For a multiphase until formula $\phi=\Phi_0 \ntl^{\I_1} \Phi_1 \ntl^{\I_2} \Phi_2 \cdots \ntl^{\I_K} \Phi_K$, the final partial density operator $\rho^{(K)}$ measuring all the paths that satisfy $\phi$ can be calculated inductively by